alanjbates/Google-Cloud-Function-Fixed-Width-Stream-to-BQ/README.md

 # Google Cloud Function Fixed Width File Streaming into BQ

-This is a Google Cloud Function that processes tens of thousands of tiny fixed width files and performs streaming inserts into BQ.
+This is a Google Cloud Function that processes tens of thousands of tiny fixed width files and performs streaming inserts into Google BigQuery.

 The function is triggered by each file finalize/create in a Google Cloud Storage bucket.